open-rmf/rmf-web/packages/dashboard/README.md

 **Many of the components are reused from `react-components`, you may want to run storybook on `react-components` instead.**

-Another way to work on the frontend without rmf is with [storybook](https://storybook.js.org/), simply run
+If you are working on the frontend, it is recommended to use [storybook](https://storybook.js.org/) to test your components in isolation before integrating them into the dashboard for e2e tests.

 ```bash
 npm run storybook
 ```

-This is ideal if you are working on individual isolated components.

 ## Building for production